I had a coffee with an imaginary friend. He didn't have a clear idea about Big data, that's why I'll call him Igni (I Got No Idea).

 Me: Sure.
 Dataproc is based on Hadoop and Spark, so it is a good choice if you are familiar with them.
 If you are not, a good alternative is Cloud Dataflow, which is a service based on Cloud Beam.
-It allows either stream processing and batch processing, and contrary to Dataproc, Dataflow does not require to setup a cluster (no-ops) and it is auto-scale.
+It allows either stream processing or batch processing, and contrary to Dataproc, Dataflow does not require to setup a cluster (no-ops) and it is auto-scale.

 Me: Well, it is probably easier to explain it with an example.
 Imagine you have installed thousands of IoT devices into thousands of cars.
 Those devices send the speed and position every few seconds in the Cloud.
-How are you going to store those data?
+How are you going to store that data?

 To understand why we need to talk a bit about stream processing.

 Igni: Why don't we directly store the data?